 Membership of the Board consists of:

-Chief Operations Officer and his/her deputy (chairman)
+EGI.eu senior Operations Manager and his/her deputy (chairman)

 Operations managers of all NGIs that contribute resources to the EGI infrastructure.
 Groups of NGIs can be represented by a single operations manager if the respective NGIs wish to do so.
 The NGI operations manager is appointed in the OMB ex-officio by the respective NGI.

-Leaders of the Operations tasks

-Leaders of EGI operational global services
+Representatives of the EGI Core activities

-Operational Tools activity manager and other experts who do not formally represent any constituency, can be invited to join OMB meetings when their contribution is relevant to the OMB agenda
+Responsible for the Operational Tools development activities and other experts who do not formally represent any constituency, can be invited to join OMB meetings when their contribution is relevant to the OMB agenda

 Operations managers of peer resource infrastructures (e.g. Open Science Grid)

-Representatives of Virtual Research Communities, including WLCG
+Representatives of Virtual Research Communities, and research infrastructures including WLCG

 The list of members and deputies is subject to frequent changes due to the scope of the infrastructure and the number of NGIs involved.
 Members are part of the noc-managers SSO group.